Estimated reading time: 13 minutes

 Simple.
 Budget-Friendly Easy Halloween Crafts or Treats

-Sometimes it’s nice to do something different when handing stuff out to the kids.
+Sometimes, doing something different when handing stuff out to the kids is nice.

 We made these with tissue paper two years ago and hung them from our hallway light with yarn along with the paper plate spiders.

-The kids thought they were awesome when they came to the door.
+The kids thought they were excellent when they came to the door.

-You can use the cheaper ones like we did but the Tootsie Roll Lollipops make a far better ghost head.
+You can use the cheaper ones as we did, but the Tootsie Roll Lollipops make a far better ghost head.

 - Rounded Lollipops (we used Tootsie Pops, but Original Gourmet lollipops would be great, too.)